stilab-ets/stilab-ets.github.io/_pages/about.md

 He served as a program commitee member and reviewer in several journals and conferences.
 He is a member of the IEEE.

-# Applied Software Engineering and Intelligence (ASEI) Lab
+## Applied Software Engineering and Intelligence (ASEI) Lab
+The ASEI Lab uses artificial intelligence techniques (machine learning, metaheuristics, deep learning), data analytics, and empirical approaches to address various problems related to software engineering.

 ### Looking for Students!